Learn how to change feet, install the Approach Foot System, and set the hopping foot height for the 18- and 22-inch machines.

 Setting the Hopping Foot Stroke and Height for the Approach Foot System (18- and 22-inch machines)

 Gammill machines are capable of stitching a wide variety of materials, and this is facilitated by a patented hopping foot design that allows you, the Quilter, to adjust your machine to accomplish nearly any project with professional results.
-Many Quilters do all their work on a fairly narrow range of thread, batting, and fabric, but many other Quilters like to stitch on a wider range of materials, and this is where it can be useful to know how to adjust your machine for perfect results on virtually any project.
+Many Quilters do all their work on a fairly narrow range of thread, batting, and fabric, but some other Quilters like to stitch on a wider range of materials, and this is where it can be useful to know how to adjust your machine for perfect results on virtually any project.

 Having both the stroke and the height set correctly will produce the best possible stitch.

+The term “stroke” refers to how the foot rises and sinks over the course of a full rotation of the handwheel.
 A small stroke setting results in the foot rising and falling only slightly.
 A large stroke setting results in the foot rising and falling significantly.

 Having both the stroke and the height set correctly will produce the best possible stitch.